wellcomecollection/platform-infrastructure/accounts/README.md

 ## Standard roles

-Within each account (except microsites), we create a standard set of roles:
+Within each account, we create a standard set of roles:

 <table id="roles">
   <tr>